 In 2013, Sam founded Brotman Law, recognized in 2018 by Law Firm 500 as the 14th fastest-growing law firm in the United States.
 In 2016 – and every year since – Sam has been nominated as a “Super Lawyer – Rising Star” which recognizes the top 2.5% of lawyers, nationwide.
 And in his home base of San Diego, Sam has been nominated to San Diego’s “Best of the Bar” list of recommended attorneys.

 “When going through a life-changing situation like this, people are frozen and feel like they are going up against this major force.
 They are so overwhelmed, they don’t even know the right questions to ask, let alone who to hire.
 It’s an area that shouldn’t be as complicated as it is - our tax code in the United States is made up of oceans and oceans of tax materials.”

 Recognizing the importance of being his clients’ best advocate, Sam takes a practical rather than a litigious approach to solving tax problems, which has resulted in a collaborative, rather than a combative, relationship with the government.
 Having worked in this area for a long time – and achieving stellar results overall – Sam is able to utilize his knowledge of tax law and the way it is enforced to bring about a positive outcome.

 When he is not working, Sam enjoys good food and wine as he considers himself a “food traveler.”
-He and his wife and three children travel once a year to far off locales to acquaint his children with new cultural experiences.
+He, his wife Arelhy and their three children travel once a year to far off locales to acquaint his children with new cultural experiences.
 So far, they have traveled to Europe (five countries), the Dominican Republic, Machu Picchu in Peru and Dubai.
 In the future, he hopes to visit Singapore, the Maldives, Southeast Asia, India, and Africa.